 What Rights Does Someone in Baltimore, MD Have If An Insurance Company Wrongfully Refuses to Pay A Valid Claim?

 Insurance companies refuse to pay thousands upon thousands of claims each and every year.
 The larger the insurance company, the larger the number of claims that are not paid.
-There are two principal methods available to the insurance company to avoid payment of a claim: denial and disclaimer.
+As attorney Eric T. Kirk will tell you there are two principal methods available to the insurance company to avoid payment of a claim: denial and disclaimer.
 An insurance company can deny a claim for any of a very large number of reasons: